Eintracht Braunschweig: Bundesliga football 1963 to 1985

 Eintracht Braunschweig's consistently high standard of play and financial stability helped it to become one of the 16 teams selected out of a group of 46 applicants for play in the Bundesliga, the new federal professional league formed in 1963.
-Once again the side enjoyed early success, capturing the national title in the 1966–67 season under manager Helmuth Johannsen with solid defensive play.
+Once again the side enjoyed early success, winning the national title in the 1966–67 season under manager Helmuth Johannsen with solid defensive play.
 That championship team gave up only 27 goals against, which stood as a Bundesliga record until bettered by Werder Bremen in 1988.
-Another ten players joined the national side from the team, mostly through the 1960s and '70s.
+Another ten players joined the national side from the team, mostly through the 1960s and 1970s.

 The club was hit by tragedy again during the winter break of the 1968–69 season when forward Jürgen Moll, aged 29 at the time, and his wife died in a car accident.
 Two charity matches were played for the benefit of the Molls' children, the first featured West Germany's 1954 FIFA World Cup-winning squad in the line-up of the tournament's final, and the second saw a combined squad of Eintracht Braunschweig and rivals Hannover 96 take on a Bundesliga all-star team.

 The club found itself embroiled in the Bundesliga scandal of 1971, but with a somewhat unusual twist.
-A number of players accepted payments totaling 40,000 DM – not to underperform and so lose or tie a game, but rather to put out an extra effort to win.
+Several players accepted payments totalling 40,000 DM – not to underperform and so lose or tie a game, but rather to put out an extra effort to win.
 Ultimately, two players were suspended and another ten were fined.